Mosher Center Team

 Since 2017, we have been training collegiate graduates as surgical assistants in our Mohs practice.
 These students spend one to two years working in the Mohs environment, learning everything about pre-surgical, surgical and post surgical care.
 They learn how to educate patients about Mohs, complete medical histories, bandage patients, remove sutures, provide wound care instructions and even begin to make their own clinical assessments.
 They learn A-to-Z essentials about taking medical histories and a broad array of clinical topics not limited to dermatology and dermatologic surgery.

-Given Dr. Mosher’s background in internal medicine and years of experience teaching medical students, residents and fellows in academic centers, our gap year students uniformly report that they are light-years ahead when they reach their medical school clinical rotations nearly 2/3 of our graduates have gone onto surgical careers and state that it was their time with us that was most influential in that decision.
+Given Dr. Mosher’s background in internal medicine and years of experience teaching medical students, residents and fellows in academic centers, our gap year students uniformly report that they are light-years ahead when they reach their medical school clinical rotations.
+The majority of our graduates have pursued surgical careers, and state that it was their time with us that was most influential in that decision.